gardener/gardener/docs/concepts/gardenlet.md

 ## Heartbeats

-Similarly to how Kubernetes uses `Lease` objects for node heart beats (see [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/589-efficient-node-heartbeats/README.md)), the gardenlet is using `Lease` objects for heart beats of the seed cluster.
+Similar to how Kubernetes uses `Lease` objects for node heart beats (see [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/589-efficient-node-heartbeats/README.md)), the gardenlet is using `Lease` objects for heart beats of the seed cluster.
 Every two seconds, the gardenlet checks that the seed cluster's `/healthz`